-Is an oyster shell bag living shoreline appropriate for my property?
+Are either an oyster shell bag living shoreline or a QuickReef shoreline appropriate for my property?

-Oyster shell shorelines can be constructed on sites with low to moderate wave energy.
-A brief site visit by our team can determine whether your property is suitable for this type of shoreline and allow us to provide you with a cost estimate.
+Most sites with low to moderate wave energy can benefit from oyster shell bag or QuickReef™ shorelines.
+A brief site visit by our team can determine whether your property is suitable for these types of shorelines and allow us to provide you with a cost estimate.
 Depending on the circumstances, we may recommend a “revetment” or a “sill.”
-Revetments are a type of living shorelines in which the oyster shell bags are placed against the existing shoreline.
+Revetments are a type of living shoreline in which the materials are placed against the existing shoreline.
 Sills are placed up to 30 feet offshore, depending on site conditions.
-If your site has moderate wave energies, we may recommend the oyster bags also be placed in “gabions” to absorb more energy.

-How affordable is an oyster shell bag living shoreline?
+How affordable is an oyster shell bag or QuickReef living shoreline?

-Costs vary depending on your specific site conditions, but most living shorelines can be permitted and installed for less than $300 per linear foot.
-This is significantly less than bulkheads and oyster shell bag shorelines require little to no future maintenance, reducing the long-term cost of ownership.
+Costs vary depending on your specific site conditions, but most living shorelines in coastal North Carolina can be permitted and installed for less than $200 per linear foot.
+Not only is this a less expensive initial investment, living shorelines require little to no future maintenance, reducing the long-term cost of ownership.

 Will my shoreline “grow” oysters?

-If there are natural oyster larvae in the water, then those larvae will attach to your new oyster bag shoreline and grow quickly.
+If there are natural oyster larvae (known as spat) in the water, then those larvae will attach to your new living shoreline and grow quickly.
 Depending on local water quality, they can be eaten!

 Can a living shoreline “grow” marsh?

 My shoreline is eroding NOW!
-How soon can you have my oyster shell bag shoreline installed?
+How soon can you have my living shoreline installed?

-If you are installing less than 500 feet of oyster shell bag shoreline, it can be a matter of weeks between the time you submit a quote request and the time we are finished with the installation.
+If you are installing less than 500 feet of living shoreline, it can be a matter of weeks between the time you submit a quote request and the time we are finished with the installation.
 Weather can affect this, of course, but it’s really a quick process.

 We launch kayaks from our shoreline and/or like to walk into the water, will a living shoreline prevent this?